cepheus-engine-ita/project/working_ita/008_ch4_equipaggiamento.md

 **Ground Car**: A ground car is a conventional wheeled automobile.

-**Helicopter**: An aircraft that derives both lift and propulsion from one or more sets of horizontally revolving overhead rotors.
+**Elicottero**: An aircraft that derives both lift and propulsion from one or more sets of horizontally revolving overhead rotors.
 It is capable of moving vertically and horizontally, the direction of motion being controlled by the pitch of the rotor blades.
 The helicopter can